 You can hold God at the center of your life, have an abiding faith, and still be mentally ill and need to pursue professional help.

-3. Mental illness is out of the person’s control.
-Don’t assume a person quit following their treatment plan because they had a relapse.
+3. Don’t assume a person quit following their treatment plan because they had a relapse.
+You can treat mental illness, but you can’t control it.

 There are those who believe that finding the right medication will end the mentally ill person’s struggles.
 They believe that taking medication is like waving a magic wand and “Abracadabra,” a person’s mental health challenges disappear.